qkunst/collectiemanagement/report.md

     cannot appraise a diptych at work level, but only at work set level can appraise work old style

+Filter from report
+  as an admin

 Manage Collection
   as admin
+    should open imports overview

+Manage Collection
+  as admin
     editing a collection
     creating a sub-collection

+Pagination of works
+  as QKunst  read only
+    can paginate
+  as QKunst  compliance
+    can paginate

 Signin in and out
   should sign in a regular user using password login